-Additional parent/caregivers - $50 per night
+Additional family members - $50 per night

 For Kids: Why on earth would I want to go to a meditation retreat?

 And the best part of this retreat?!
-We will play lots of games from Manhunt to Badminton, Silent Ninja to a full on water gun fight.
-If you’re in the mood to hang around inside we’ve got lots of art activities, puzzles and games you can do too.
-And we’ve created a kids-friendly menu to keep your belly happy and full: pasta, pizza, popcorn, muffins, cookies…stuff like that.
+We’ll play lots of games like Manhunt to Badminton, Silent Ninja or maybe even a full on water fight.
+If you’re in the mood to hang around inside we’ll have art activities, puzzles and games to keep you busy too.
+And we’ve created a kid-friendly menu to keep your belly happy and full: pasta, pizza, popcorn, muffins, cookies…stuff like that.
 So hopefully we’ll see you at the Samadhi Center meditation mixed with lots of fun stuff.
 If you have any questions your parents can’t answer, feel free to send us a message!